orlicekm/CsharpCourse/Lectures/Lecture06/PITCHME.md

 ---
 ## Visitor
-* **Definition:** *Represent an operation to be performed on the elements of an object structure, lets you define a new operation without changing the classes of the elements on which it operates*
+* **Definition:** *Represents an operation to be performed on the elements of an object structure, lets you define a new operation without changing the classes of the elements on which it operates*
 * **Frequency of use:** *Low*

 +++